aarpon/hrm_docs/docs/admin/configure_omero.rst

     OMERO_HOSTNAME="omero.mynetwork.xy"
     OMERO_PORT="4064"

-Optionally, you can configure the OMERO connector to look for Python packages in a non-standard location (i.e. not within the regular ``PYTHONPATH``).
+Optionally, you can configure the OMERO connector to look for :ref:`additional Python packages <prerequisites-omero-optional>` in a non-standard location (i.e. not within the regular ``PYTHONPATH``).
 To do so, uncomment the following variable and adjust it accordingly:

 .. code-block:: sh